-His heart and follows the frost-cold foam He cuts in the sea, sailing endlessly, Aimlessly, in exile.
+. . . grief hangs on His heart and follows the frost-cold foam He cuts in the sea, sailing endlessly, Aimlessly, in exile.36

-Sophocles, Oedipus Rex, in Literary Reflections, p.85.
-Anon., "The Wanderer," in The Poem, p.
-3. The wanderer is not literally "sailing endlessly," for he shall soon die; the phrase is therefore an overstatement.
+The wanderer is not literally "sailing endlessly," for he shall soon die; the phrase is therefore an overstatement.

 When verbal irony takes the form of self-contradiction, paradox is the result.
 There are three principal types of paradox.
 The first is a seeming contradiction; often its two terms are two ends of a spectrum, and its resolution lies midway between them.
 "The dark light of dawn" is resolved in dimness, which lies between "dark" and "light."
 The second type of paradox is resolved when the two terms are seen to be a pun or a metaphor.
-"The common is not common" puns on two meanings of the word, "common": "a communal section of land" and "typical."
+"The common is not common" puns on two meanings of the word, "common."
 The third type of paradox is an actual contradiction; its two terms are the affirmation and negation of the same thing.
-"God is life and not life" is a paradox that cannot be resolved, except perhaps intuitionally.
+"God is life and not life" is a paradox that cannot be resolved, except perhaps intuitively.